avnlp/rag-pipelines/README.md

 ## Pipeline Architecture

-Each pipeline follows a consistent architecture with the following nodes:
+Each pipeline follows a consistent architecture split into two stages:

-- **Indexing**: Processes raw documents from the dataset, chunks them using unstructured.io data processors, extracts metadata using LLM-powered extraction, and stores them in a Milvus vector database with BM25 hybrid search capability.
-The indexing process also applies metadata schemas to ensure consistent metadata across documents.
+### Indexing Pipeline

+The indexing pipeline is an offline process run once per dataset to prepare the vector store:

+1. Load the dataset from Hugging Face Hub (or from PDF files for financial documents).
+2. Chunk documents using configurable strategies from the Unstructured library.
+3. Enrich each chunk with all three metadata layers (structural, dynamic, and fixed) via the Metadata Enricher.
+4. Store the enriched chunks in a Milvus vector database with both dense and sparse (BM25) indexing for hybrid search.

+### RAG Evaluation Pipeline

+The RAG evaluation pipeline is orchestrated by LangGraph and consists of the following nodes:

-- **Metadata Extraction**: Uses an LLM-powered extractor to parse the input question and produce a structured filter dictionary based on a predefined JSON schema.
-This output is used to constrain document retrieval to relevant subsets (e.g., by publication year, study type, etc.) to improve retrieval precision.
+- **Metadata Enrichment**: Parses the input question to extract structured metadata and generate a filter expression for the vector database.
+This narrows retrieval to relevant document subsets (e.g., by clinical specialty, company, year).

-- **Document Retrieval**: Retrieves relevant documents using a configured retriever (typically from Milvus vector store) based on the input question and optional metadata filter from the previous step.
-The retrieved documents are converted into both raw Document objects and plain text for downstream use.
+- **Document Retrieval**: Performs hybrid search combining dense (semantic) and sparse (BM25) retrieval, merged via Reciprocal Rank Fusion (RRF).
+Optionally applies metadata filters from the enrichment step to improve retrieval precision.

-- **Document Reranking**: Reranks the retrieved documents based on their relevance to the query using a specialized contextual reranker model.
-This step improves the relevance of documents used for answer generation by reordering them according to their contextual similarity to the query.
+- **Document Reranking**: Reranks retrieved documents using a neural reranker model, with domain-specific instructions to prioritize the most relevant content for the query.

-- **Answer Generation**: Generates an answer using an LLM conditioned on the retrieved context.
-This node uses a pre-defined prompt template that injects the context and question into the LLM call, producing a raw string response that forms the final answer.
+- **Answer Generation**: Generates a structured answer using a BAML-defined LLM function.
+Each domain pipeline has its own prompt template and typed output schema, ensuring the response includes a chain-of-thought explanation alongside the final answer.

-- **Evaluation**: Evaluates the generated response against the ground truth using DeepEval metrics.
-This node constructs an LLMTestCase from the ground truth, generated answer, and retrieved context, then runs a suite of pre-configured metrics including contextual recall, precision, relevancy, answer relevancy, and faithfulness.
+- **Evaluation**: Scores the generated response against ground truth using a suite of metrics including contextual recall, contextual precision, contextual relevancy, answer relevancy, and faithfulness.

 ## Components

 ### Contextual Ranker

-The ContextualReranker uses the reranker models by [Contextual AI](https://contextual.ai/blog/introducing-instruction-following-reranker) to reorder documents based on their relevance to a given query.
+The Contextual Ranker uses instruction-following reranker models by [Contextual AI](https://contextual.ai/blog/introducing-instruction-following-reranker) to reorder documents based on their relevance to a given query.

-- Uses the contextual-rerank models from HuggingFace for reranking.
+- Uses instruction-following reranker models from HuggingFace for neural reranking.
-- Supports custom instructions to refine query context during reranking.
+- Supports per-domain custom instructions to guide the reranker (e.g., prioritizing medical articles or financial documents).
+- Automatic GPU detection with optimized precision settings for efficient inference.
 - Uses model logits for scoring document relevance.
-- Preserves document metadata during reranking.
+- Preserves all document metadata through the reranking process.

-### Metadata Extractor
+### Metadata Enricher

-The MetadataExtractor extracts structured metadata from text using a language model and a user specified JSON schema.

-- Uses LLMs with structured-output generation for metadata extraction.
-- Dynamically converts JSON schema into Pydantic models for type safety and validation.
-- Only includes successfully extracted (non-null) fields in results.
-- Supports string, number, and boolean field types with optional enums.
+The Metadata Enricher automatically enriches documents and queries with structured metadata using a three-layer architecture designed for cost/quality tradeoffs.

+**Three-layer enrichment:**

+1. **Structural (Layer 1)**: Rule-based extraction with zero LLM cost - content hashing, word/character counts, language detection, page numbers, section titles, and heading hierarchy.
+2. **Dynamic (Layer 2)**: User-defined fields extracted via a language model.
+Supports string, number, boolean, and enum field types.
+The schema is specified per-pipeline in the YAML configuration.
+3. **Fixed (Layer 3)**: RAG-optimized fields automatically generated by the LLM - potential questions the chunk answers, a concise summary, keywords, content type classification, and a descriptive header.

+**Key capabilities:**

+- Three enrichment modes (minimal, dynamic, full) allowing pipelines to balance LLM cost against metadata richness.
+- Multi-level caching using content hashes to avoid redundant LLM calls, with concurrent request deduplication.
+- Query-time metadata extraction that parses the input question and produces both a metadata dictionary and a vector database filter expression for constrained retrieval.
+- Batch async processing with configurable batch sizes for parallel document enrichment.

 ### Unstructured Document Loaders and Chunker

+The project includes document loading and chunking utilities built on the [Unstructured](https://unstructured.io/) library:

-**UnstructuredAPIDocumentLoader**: Loads and transforms documents using the Unstructured API.
-It supports extracting text, tables, and images from various document formats.
+- **API Document Loader**: Loads and transforms documents using the Unstructured API.
+Supports extracting text, tables, and images from various document formats.

-**UnstructuredDocumentLoader**: Loads and transforms PDF documents using the Unstructured API with various processing strategies.
+- **PDF Document Loader**: Loads and transforms PDF documents with various processing strategies.

-**UnstructuredChunker**: Chunks documents using different strategies from the `unstructured` library, supporting "basic" and "by_title" chunking approaches.
+- **Document Chunker**: Chunks documents using configurable strategies, with section-aware chunking as the default for most pipelines.

+Key features:

 - Support for multiple document formats (PDF, DOCX, PPTX, etc.).
 - Various processing strategies (hi_res, auto, fast).
 - Configurable chunking with overlap and size parameters.
 - Metadata preservation during document processing.
 - Recursive directory processing for batch document loading.

+### BAML

+[BAML](https://www.boundaryml.com/) is a domain-specific language for defining LLM interactions.
+All LLM logic in this project — prompts, input/output schemas, client configurations, and test cases — is written in `.baml` files, fully separated from the Python application code.
+A Rust-based compiler then generates a typed Python client from these definitions, bridging the two layers.

+- **All LLM calls are BAML functions**: Every LLM interaction — answer generation across all six domain pipelines and metadata extraction in the enrichment system — is defined as a typed BAML function with declared inputs, output schema, and prompt template.
+- **Structured output with automatic parsing**: BAML uses Schema-Aligned Parsing to transform raw LLM text into typed objects matching the declared schema.
+Handles malformed JSON, missing fields, and other common output issues without manual parsing code, working with any model without requiring tool-calling APIs.
+- **Domain-specific prompt templates**: Each pipeline defines its own function with a tailored system prompt and output schema.
+Medical pipelines emphasize clinical reasoning and safety guidelines; financial pipelines focus on analytical rigor.
+Prompts use Jinja-like templating with role markers and automatic schema injection.
+- **Multi-provider fallback chain**: Three LLM providers (Groq, Cerebras, SambaNova) are chained with automatic failover - if the primary provider fails, the system transparently retries with the next.
+- **Retry policy**: Built-in exponential backoff with configurable retries for transient failures.
+- **Dynamic type generation at runtime**: The metadata enricher converts user-defined JSON schemas into typed BAML definitions at runtime, so each pipeline can define its own metadata schema in a YAML config.
+- **Co-located test cases**: Each BAML function includes test cases alongside its definition, enabling prompt iteration and regression testing without modifying Python test files.

 ## Installation